lauralwd/metagenomicspractical/index.md

 ## example code / answers
+A branch of the original GitHub repository contains the practical with worked out examples and some intermediate files.
+Find [this branch here](https://github.com/lauralwd/metagenomicspractical/tree/example) or browse through them as static html pages.
 Static pages with pre-filled code can be found through the links below:
 * [m00 prepare, download and subset reads](practical_example/m00-prepare_download_and_subset_reads.html)
 * [m01 introduction text](practical_example/m01-introduction.html)